dominicm00/website/posts/why-does-technology-suck.md

 incredible innovation that has unlocked a range of new activities and possibilities, quickly becoming something we rely on every day.

-It also sucks just so, so much.
+It's also, in many ways, a giant piece of crap.

 ## Part one: I'm not being melodramatic, I swear

-I am admittedly a bit biased due to my intimate connection to technology, but I think the tech industry is failing in ways not seen in other industries.
-I encounter significant bugs in major pieces of software like Google Maps, Android, or Windows on a daily basis.
-Many large tech companies are debugging and patching multiple user-facing issues per-day.
-Software is regularly abandoned or completely rewritten due to tech debt.
-Upgrades seem to make things slower and less usable rather than the opposite.
+I am admittedly a bit biased due to my intimate connection to technology, but I think the tech industry is failing in ways I don't see in other industries.
+I encounter significant bugs in major pieces of software like Google Maps, Android, or Windows on a daily basis, and many large tech companies debug and patch multiple user-facing issues per day.
+Software is regularly abandoned or completely rewritten due to tech debt, and upgrades often make things slower and less usable rather than the opposite.

-I am not focusing on your average small-business website made by the lowest bidder.
-Those are admittedly bad, and I think there's ways we can improve them, but low quality in projects like that is common across industries.
+I'm not talking about the typical small-business website made on a tight budget.
+Those are admittedly bad, and there are ways we can improve them, but low quality in projects like that is common across industries.
 I'm talking about companies with thousands of crazy smart, talented, full-time engineers who are struggling to make something good.

 Why are we stuck with a few pieces of good software and a frustratingly bad majority?
 The industry is certainly paying enough to attract necessary talent.